Operdies/ffxiv-hud/README.md

 I plan to enable easy editing of this in the GUI in a future release.

-Furthermore, right-clicking the text box toggles whether it should highlight when less than a minute remains.
+Furthermore, right-clicking the text box toggles whether it should highlight when less than a minute remains, and the bar can be dragged with left-click.

 ## Mute button
 A sound plays 30 seconds before the next node spawns if enabled.